raineytracyn/UFOs/README.md

 ## Recommendations
 - Recommendation: To have additional information on how many people were at the site.
-- Recommendation: Adding another filter to find the sightings by length and last but not least have a site that would be constantly updating our data adding new sightings to our page.
+- Recommendation: Adding another filter to determine sightings by region.
+There are many areas where a sightening can be seen from the next state over.